-12.1 In some circumstances when a disciplinary process has commenced an employee chooses to exercise his/her right to raise an internal grievance about the employment relationship with the council or individual Members.
-The disciplinary matters should be placed on hold until grievances have been aired and actions towards a resolution have been progressed.
-In exceptional circumstances it is pragmatic to deal with the two disputes concurrently but specialist advice should be sought if this arises.
+12.1 In some circumstances when a disciplinary process has commenced an official chooses to exercise his or her right to raise an internal grievance about the employment relationship with the Council or individual Councillors.
+The disciplinary matters will be placed on hold until grievances have been aired and actions towards a resolution have been progressed.
+In exceptional circumstances it is pragmatic to deal with the two disputes concurrently, and specialist advice will be sought if this arises.